operator-framework/java-operator-sdk/docs/documentation/workflows.md

 The rule is relatively simple:

-Delete is called on a DR if there is no DR that depends on it, or if the DR-s which depends on it are successfully already deleted.
+Delete is called on a DR if there is no DR that depends on it, or if the DR-s which depends on it are already deleted successfully (withing this execution of workflow).
 Successfully deleted means, that it is deleted and if a delete-postcondition is present it is met.
 "Delete is called" means, that the dependent resource is checked if it implements `Deleter` interface, if implements it but do not implement `GarbageCollected` interface, the `Deleter.delete` method called.
-If a DR
-does not implement `Deleter` interface, it is considered as deleted automatically.
+If a DR does not implement `Deleter` interface, it is considered as deleted automatically.

 ### Sample